littlefish-foundation/the-vault/B. Project Catalyst/Funded Proposal Tracking/Expected Delivery Dates Disclaimer.md

 Expected delivery dates of key milestones have been **moved up 1 month** due to the delay in Catalyst funding.
-The dates here reflect the dates written in the proposal.
+The dates here reflect the updated dates.
+Expected delivery dates of key milestones have been moved up 1 month due to the delay in Catalyst funding.
+The dates here reflect the updated dates.

 See [here](https://docs.google.com/spreadsheets/d/11ZxzriaFgjsfc1voutISRD-wF801Nb8e2CAOdBLhkTI/edit?usp=sharing) for all up to date expected delivery dates, including the statement of milestones for [[DAOWork - Index|Tools of Decentralized Work]] and [[NewOrder - Index|Law and the New World Order]] proposals.